- Latin America

-Written by: Lynda Galea
+Written by: Allen Tunstall

-Whether it's finding an English-speaking doctor, opening a bank account, or simply finding a supermarket where you can find the odd comfort food from home (peanut butter!), our ambassadors have actionable on-the-ground-tips to help you feel at home in your new home city.
-Please note that things change and we will do our best to keep these "Fact Sheets" updated over time and that current and future ambassadors will continue to provide the most accurate and up-to-date information possible.
+Whether it's finding an English-speaking doctor, opening a bank account, or simply finding a supermarket where you can find the odd comfort food from home (peanut butter!), ITA alumnus, Allen Tunstall, has actionable on-the-ground-tips to help you feel at home in your new home city.

 North American Comfort Food Locations: